donny/eider/README.md

 ..........
 ```

-The screenshot of the app in several terminal windows can be seen below:
+The screenshot of the app in action can be seen below:

 ![Screenshot](https://raw.githubusercontent.com/donny/eider/master/screenshot.png)